mrucker/mrucker.github.io/_posts/2015-08-22-Doubting-Cartesian-Doubt.md

 #Conclusion#

 For all the work, time and social costs my doubt has had a minimal impact on my actions.
-All that has really changed has been the internal narrative I use to justify my actions.
-This pattern of mostly re-justifying old behavior  calls forth the specter of Confirmation Bias.
+For the most part all that has changed is the internal narrative I use to justify my actions and not the actions themselves.
+This pattern of reaching new conclusions to justify existing behavior calls forth the specter of Confirmation Bias.
 Has it been worth it?
 Have I made any progress?
-Or have I just been running on a treadmill powered by my own demons?
+Or have I just been running on a treadmill powered by my own demons that demand confirmation rather than knowledge?

 [^1]:[https://en.wikipedia.org/wiki/Meditations_on_First_Philosophy](https://en.wikipedia.org/wiki/Meditations_on_First_Philosophy)
 [^2]:[https://en.wikipedia.org/wiki/Cartesian_doubt](https://en.wikipedia.org/wiki/Cartesian_doubt)